OpenBB-finance/backend-for-terminal-pro/README.md

 3. Run `uvicorn main:app --port 5050` to start your backend.

-4. Create a Custom Backend on OpenBB Terminal Pro with the link to your API URL (e.g., <http://localhost:5050>).
+4. Create a Custom Backend on OpenBB Pro with the link to your API URL (e.g., <http://localhost:5050>).

 ## Code explained

 ### main.py

-This file is responsible for running the FastAPI with endpoints that will be consumed by the OpenBB Terminal Pro.
+This file is responsible for running the FastAPI with endpoints that will be consumed by OpenBB Pro.

-* Enables cross-origin resource sharing (CORS) and configures it according to the domain where FastAPI is running and the Terminal Pro link.
+* Enables cross-origin resource sharing (CORS) and configures it according to the domain where FastAPI is running and the Pro link.

 * Initializes FastAPI with `app = FastAPI()`

-* Ensures that there's a `/widgets.json` file that the OpenBB Terminal Pro can use to configure the widgets configured
+* Ensures that there's a `/widgets.json` file that OpenBB Pro can use to configure the widgets configured

   <details>
       <summary>Endpoint to fetch widgets.json file</summary>